fission-codes/rust-template/contributing.md

  2. **Discuss** the issue with the rest of the community
 	 - Before you write any code, it is recommended that you discuss your intention to write the code on the issue you are attempting to edit
 	 -  This helps to stop you from wasting your time duplicating the work of others that maybe working on the same issue; at the same time
-	 - This step also allows you to get helpful pointers on the community on some problems they may encountered on similar issues
+	 - This step also allows you to get helpful pointers on the community on some problems they may have encountered on similar issues
  3. **Fork** the repository
 	 - A fork creates a copy of the code on your Github, so you can work on it separately from everyone else.
 	 - You can learn more about forking [here](https://docs.github.com/en/get-started/quickstart/fork-a-repo)